iyomisc/idenauth/README.md

 - Idena Discord https://discord.gg/8BusRj7
 - Qortal Project Official Discord Community Server https://discord.com/invite/54UyhB7
-- (More to come)

 Do you use the bot? please open an issue or PR to be added there.

 ## Installation

-### How to add to my discord server?
+### How to add bot to your discord server?
-Contact Iyomisc on discord or twitter @iyomisc
+Contact Rioda on Telegram or Twitter @realRioda

 **Benefits of adding the hosted for you instance:**
 The hosted for you service is free and does not require installation or maintenance from you.